-The University of Pennsylvania offers its degrees of Bachelor of Fine Arts and Master of Fine Arts and the degree of Bachelor of Science in Education to students of painting and sculpture who have completed the prescribed courses of academic study at the University of Pennsylvania and the prescribed technical work in the schools of the Academy.
+COORDINATED PROGRAMS.
+The University of Pennsylvania offers its degrees of Bachelor of Fine Arts and Master of Fine Arts and the degree of Bachelor of Science in Education to students of Painting, Sculpture, Mural Decoration and Illustration who have completed the prescribed course of academic study at the University of Pennsylvania and the prescribed technical work in the schools of the Academy.